al1sant0s/tsto2rgb/README.md

 ### Grouping images

-Set the --group argument to organise the images in subdirectories within the destination directory.
+Set the --group [-g] argument to organise the images in subdirectories within the destination directory.
 Each subdirectory corresponds to a certain entity.
 For example, if there were two image files in 'img_dir', one named 'yellowhouse.png' and the other named 'orangehouse.png', the destination directory would have the following structure after the conversion: